L-X-T/rsg-advanced/labs/04b_RxJS-Bascis.md

 ## Preparation: Airport component

-In this exercise, you will expand your application by one page that lists all airports.
+In this exercise, you will expand your application by one component that lists all airports.
 You can orientate yourself by the existing `FlightSearchComponent`.
 The web API with the airports can be found here: `http://www.angular.at/api/airport`.

 Please note that the returned data is just an array with strings.
 For data access you will write an `AirportService` within the component's folder.